Accessibility statement

 This information does not apply to York Online students, please see the York Online Programmes tab or your Orientation module for guidance about the York Online Fit to Sit / Submit policy.

-Evidenced claims are made using the link to the Exceptional Circumstances Application Form at the bottom of this page.
+Evidenced claims are made using the link to the Exceptional Circumstances Application Form at the top of this page.

-In certain cases, self-certification may not be possible due to the severity of the circumstances/impact on assessment or the deadline/exam has passed or due to the assessment type (see EC3.6).
-Students may then submit an exceptional circumstances claim to a departmental Exceptional Circumstances Committee.
-These claims must be evidenced (see EC4.1 for details).
-Evidence is preferably submitted with the claim and no later than three weeks after the assessment deadline or after the date of the Board of Examiners.
+In certain cases, self-certification may not be possible due to the severity of the circumstances/impact on assessment or the deadline/exam has passed or due to the assessment type.
+Students may then submit an exceptional circumstances claims to a departmental Exceptional Circumstances team.
+These claims must be evidenced (see EC3.2 for details).
+Evidence is preferably submitted with the claim but a decision may be made ‘subject to evidence’.
+In that case you should submit the evidence as soon as you reasonably can so that your case can be finally resolved and, in any event, you must submit all evidence before Monday of Week 2 of the Summer Semester (ie 18 June 2024).

 • Extension